brightspot/react-examples/cors-configuration/README.md

 1. Uncomment the code `graphQLCorsConfiguration.addAllowedOrigin('localhost')`.
 2. Save the file.
-3. Upload types again: `npx brightspot types upload src` from the brightspot/src directory.
+3. Upload types again: `npx brightspot types upload src` from the brightspot directory.
 4. Open the local [Brightspot]('http://localhost/cms') instance in the web browser.
 5. Via the Navigation menu, click under **Admin**, **APIs**.
 6. Click on **CORS Configuration Endpoint** and save.